Tilings in vertex ordered graphs: Introduction

 The main goal of this paper is to determine the asymptotics of $\delta_{<}(H, n)$ for graphs $H$ with interval chromatic number $2$.
 It turns out the value of $\delta_{<}(H, n)$ in this case depends on structural properties of $H$ encapsulated by the following three definitions. \begin{define}[Property~A] An ordered graph $H$ on $h$ vertices is said to have \textit{Property~A} if $H$ has no edges in the intervals $[1, \lfloor h/2 \rfloor+1]$ and $[\lceil h/2 \rceil, h]$. \end{define} Note that an ordered graph $H$ has Property A if and only if $\alpha^*(H)> 1/2$. \begin{define}[Property~B] An ordered graph $H$ on $h$ vertices is said to have \textit{Property~B} if for all partitions of $[ h]$ into two non-empty intervals $[1, i]$ and $[i+1, h]$, there is an edge between these two intervals. \end{define}

-For an ordered graph $H$ on $h$ vertices, let $s(H)$ be the smallest vertex in $H$ that is adjacent to $h$, and $l(H)$ be the largest vertex in $H$ that is adjacent to $1$.
-If $1$ and $h$ have no neighbors in $H$, then we set $s(H):=0$ and $l(H):=h+1$.
+Let $H$ be an ordered graph on $h$ vertices.
+If $h$ is not isolated then let $s(H)$ be the smallest vertex in $H$ that is adjacent to $h$.
+Similarly, if $1$ is not isolated then let $l(H)$ be the largest vertex in $H$ that is adjacent to $1$.

-\begin{define}[Property~C] For an ordered graph $H$ on $h$ vertices, the vertex $h$ is said to have \textit{Property~C} if $s(H)\geq 1$, and there exists an edge in the interval $[s(H), h-1]$.
-Similarly, the vertex $1$ is said to have \textit{Property~C} if $l(H) \leq h$ and there exists an edge in the interval $[2, l(H)]$. \end{define}
+\begin{define}[Property~C] For an ordered graph $H$ on $h$ vertices, the vertex $h$ is said to have \textit{Property~C} if $h$ is not isolated, and there exists an edge in the interval $[s(H), h-1]$.
+Similarly, the vertex $1$ is said to have \textit{Property~C} if $1$ is not isolated and there exists an edge in the interval $[2, l(H)]$. \end{define}

 Our main theorem shows that for any ordered graph $H$ with interval chromatic number 2, either its interval chromatic number $\chi_{<}(H)$ or the new graph parameter $\alpha^*(H)$ governs the minimum degree threshold that forces the existence of a perfect $H$-tiling in ordered graphs of large minimum degree. \begin{thm} Let $H$ be an ordered graph on $h$ vertices with $\chi_{<}(H)=2$. \begin{itemize} \item[(i)] Suppose that $H$ does not have Property~A. Then